PACChem/RCDriver/README.md

 **Anharmonic:**

-Here we tell TorsScan if it should be using anharmonic corrected frequencies and anharmonic constants in the mess input file for partition function.
+Here we tell RCDriver if it should be using anharmonic corrected frequencies and anharmonic constants in the mess input file for partition function.
 There are several options to tell it how to get the anharmonic constants.
 Saying 0 will run an anharmonic frequency calculation at the same level of theory as the level0 optimization and saying 1 will do the same but for level1 optimization.
 Specifying prog/method/basis will have it run it at a specific program, method, and basis set.
 All of these options are only set up for Gaussian computations at the moment.
-Inputing <SMILES>anharm.log will tell TorsScan that you’ve seperately run an anharmonic computation, placed it in the working directory, and named it <SMILES>anharm.log, and want TorsScan to parse the anharmonic constants from that file.
+Inputing <SMILES>anharm.log will tell RCDriver that you’ve seperately run an anharmonic computation, placed it in the working directory, and named it <SMILES>anharm.log, and want RCDriver to parse the anharmonic constants from that file.
 The final way is to write optprog/optmethod/optbasis/prog/method/basis which will make it search in the PACC for anharmonic constants calculated at prog/method/basis for a geometry optimized at optprog/optmethod/optbasis.
 Default is false.

 *Anharmonic: COanharm.log*

 **Overwrite anharmonic:**

-If TorsScan already sees a <SMILES>anharm.log file it will just use that instead of computing on for itself.
+If RCDriver already sees a <SMILES>anharm.log file it will just use that instead of computing on for itself.
 If that’s not okay with you, input true to overwrite.
 Default is False.

 *Overwrite anharmonic: true*